electricimp/imp-central-impt/TestingGuide.md

 ### Cleaning Up ###

 After testing is complete, you may want to clean the various entities created during testing.
-If you want to delete your test project, call [`impt test delete`](./CommandsManual.md#test-run) from the test project directory.
+If you want to delete your test project, call [`impt test delete`](./CommandsManual.md#test-run) from the test home.
 This deletes the [test configuration file](./CommandsManual.md#test-configuration-file), the *Builder* cache directory and any debug information.
 By specifying additional options you may also delete the GitHub credentials file, any file containing *Builder* variables, and impCentral API entities (Device Group, Deployments, Product) which were used or created during testing.
 Please see the [delete command’s spec](./CommandsManual.md#test-delete) for more information.

 **Example**